aleksa898989/python_with_REST/README.md

 # python with REST.
-Simple script that pulls data from API and writes repsonse to json.
+Simple script that pulls data from API and writes repsonse to json file.